Web Editing

 • Tagging a PDF with Acorbat

-This guide provides step-by-step instructions for creating accessible PDFs that meet WCAG 2.1 Level AA and ADA Title II requirements for web and mobile content.
+This guide provides step-by-step instructions for creating accessible PDF that meet WCAG 2.1 Level AA and ADA Title II requirements for web and mobile content.

 Summary of Key Accessibility Requirements